coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 5. **Relation to RMIDI and Other Formats:**

-- This specification might serve as an 'override' feature for [RMIDI](https://github.com/spessasus/sf2-rmidi-specification) files, allowing users to play [RMID](https://github.com/spessasus/sf2-rmidi-specification) content with a custom soundfont without re-encoding.
+- This specification might serve as an 'override' feature for [RMIDI](https://github.com/spessasus/sf2-rmidi-specification) files, allowing users to play [RMID](https://github.com/spessasus/sf2-rmidi-specification) content with a custom soundfont without having re-encoding of the RMID file.
 - It is format-agnostic, meaning it can be applied to various MIDI file formats beyond [RMID](https://github.com/spessasus/sf2-rmidi-specification).

 **Adoption and Feedback:**